rhk7913/archlinux.github.io/index.md

 # Pre-Installation

-On the Arch Linux downloads page, https://archlinux.org/download/Download, download a HTTP direct download file (with the extension .iso) based on your country.
+On the Arch Linux downloads page, https://archlinux.org/download/Download, download a HTTP direct download file (with a .iso extension) based on your country.

 I used this link from RIT: http://mirrors.rit.edu/archlinux/iso/2022.10.01/, where the file was named archlinux-2022.10.01-x86_64.iso.

-After downloading your specified .iso file, use the following PowerShell command to ensure the file has a SHA256 hash.
+After downloading your specified .iso file, use the following PowerShell commands to ensure the file has a SHA256 hash.

 ```
 cd downloads